AliceO2Group/analysis-framework/framework.md

 ### Navigating data associations

-For performance reasons, data is organized in a set of flat table and navigation between objects of different tables has to be expressed explicitly in the `process` method.
+For performance reasons, data is organized in a set of flat tables and navigation between objects of different tables has to be expressed explicitly in the `process` method.
 So if you want to get all the tracks for a specific collision, you will have to implement:

 ```cpp
 void process(o2::aod::Collision const& collision, o2::aod::Tracks &tracks) {